arulrajnet/blog.arulraj.net/content/download-any-videos-in-android-using-youtube-dl.md

 ---
 title: Download any videos in android using youtube-dl
 date: 2015-11-21 12:14:38
-tags:   streaming, mobile, youtube-dl, android
+tags: streaming,mobile,youtube-dl,android
 slug: download-any-videos-in-android-using-youtube-dl
-category:   android
+category: Android
 author: arul
 lang: en
 status: published
 disqus_identifier: /2015/11/download-any-videos-in-android-using-youtube-dl.html
 ---

 There are lot of app there in google play store to download video